Jeymz/Homelab-Automation-Dashboard/README.md

 ## API Endpoints

-The following endpoints are available (see `src/controllers/` for implementation details):
+The following endpoints are available (see `src/routes/` for route definitions and `src/services/` for logic details):

 ### GitHub Endpoints